#451 Fathers/sons on the Salish Sea

 Some father-son relationships are short on both contact and affection.
 Gaston shares a bon mot from Oscar Wilde, who quipped in An Ideal Husband that “Fathers should be neither seen nor heard.
 That is the only proper basis for family life.”
 And for almost fifty years I’ve remembered the shock of listening to American writer Henry Miller talk of his father.
 Even in his dotage, Miller detested his old man and the smug suffocating bourgeois life the elder had planned for the younger Miller.
 Gaston grew up watching his father drink himself into an alcoholic muddle on a regular basis, then pretty much throw in the towel completely when he got older.
 Yet Gaston, unlike Wilde or Miller, has managed to salvage good and happy memories of the man and achieve some understanding of what made him the way he was.
 A glimmer of hope then, for all flawed fathers — and for the sons who seek to understand them.

 Howard Macdonald Stewart is author of Views of the Salish Sea: One Hundred and Fifty Years of Change around the Strait of Georgia (Harbour Publishing, 2017).
-An historical geographer and semi-retired international consultant whose work has taken him to more than seventy countries since the 1970s, Howard has reviewed books for The Ormsby Review and BC Studies.
+A geographer and semi-retired international consultant whose work has taken him to more than seventy countries since the 1970s, Howard has reviewed books for The Ormsby Review and BC Studies.
 His 17,000- word story of a 1973 bicycle trip down the Danube with the Canadian war hero and debonair cyclist Corny Burke (Lt.-Cdr.
-Cornelius Burke, DSC) was published by The Ormsby Review #21 (September 28, 2016), and he is now writing an insider’s view of his four decades on the road, notionally titled Around the World on Someone Else’s Dime: Confessions of an International Worker.
+Cornelius Burke, DSC) was published by The Ormsby Review #21 (September 28, 2016), and he is working on an insider’s view of four decades on the road entitled Bumbling through the World on Someone Else’s Dime.
+Volume 1, Discovering the Americas will be out soon.
 He has lived on Denman Island, off and on, for more than thirty years.

 The Ormsby Review.
 More Books.
 More Reviews.
 More Often.